San Fernando Valley

 The San Fernando Valley, known locally as the Valley, is an urbanized valley in Los Angeles County, California.
 Situated to the north of the Los Angeles Basin, it comprises a large portion of Los Angeles, the incorporated cities of Burbank, Calabasas, Glendale, Hidden Hills and San Fernando, plus several unincorporated areas.
+It has a population of about 1.8 million spread over 260 sqmi.
 The valley is the home of Warner Bros.
 Studios, Walt Disney Studios, and the Universal Studios Hollywood theme park.